WordPress Vulnerabilities

 How to Prevent Brute-Force Attacks?

-The first line of defense for your WordPress website against a brute force attack is your password.
+Your WordPress website’s first line of defense against a brute force attack is its password.
 A long password with a combination of letters, numbers, and characters is hard to crack.
 However, malware can sometimes render the password ineffective.

 Conclusion

-WordPress can be very easily compromised by hackers by exploiting one of the many vulnerabilities built into the platform’s innate design.
-To secure your website, it is paramount to not use anything that can be guessed and to restrict any access to sensitive resources including databases and other information.
+Hackers can easily compromise WordPress by exploiting one of the many vulnerabilities built into the platform’s innate design.
+To secure your website, it is paramount not to use anything that can be guessed and to restrict access to sensitive resources, including databases and other information.

 Also, if you like this article on the top 5 WordPress vulnerabilities and how to fix them, then please share it with your friends and social media followers.